a-d-iii/api-api-final-/DOCS.md

 #### `get_marks(sem_sub_id: str)`
 Fetches available marks for the specified semester.

+Before the marks can be retrieved, the library now performs two additional requests to the **Student Time Table** page to set the desired semester context.
+This mimics the manual workflow on VTOP where a user selects the semester in the timetable section prior to viewing marks.

 -   **Parameters:**
     -   `sem_sub_id` (str): The semester ID.
 See [Semester IDs](#semester-ids-sem_sub_id).